bhavesh-chainani/topic_modelling/README.md

 *1. topic_modelling_output_**lang**.xlsx*

-This file will showcase the dominant topics for content with regards to that particular actor, as well as relevant topic keywords.
+This file will showcase the dominant topics for content with regards to that particular celebrity, as well as relevant topic keywords.

 *2. coherence_score_**lang**.png*